 Before proceeding, you should read General Information for Self-Represented Litigants found at the beginning of these forms.
-For further information, see Section 68.07, Florida Statutes.
+The words that are in bold underline in these instructions are defined there.
+For further information, see chapter 61, Florida Statutes, and the instructions for the petition which was filed in this case.